RecycleAI/RecycleIT-C/src/models/yolov5/README.md

 %pip install -qr requirements.txt # install dependencies
 %pip install -q roboflow
 ```
-The data set is available from Roboflow and evoked by:
+The data set is available from Roboflow and evoked by the following command:
 ```bash
 from roboflow import Roboflow
 rf = Roboflow(model_format="yolov5", api_key="zuV4MGwLFCgU3zoG6lrJ")
 project = rf.workspace("recycle-2uipy").project("waste-separation-dnpvc")
 dataset = project.version(1).download("yolov5")
 ```
-Now we can train the YOLOv5 model based on our own data set.
-In the following you can find the training parameters:
+Now we can train the YOLOv5 model based on our data set.
+In the following, you can find the training parameters:
 | Model | epochs | batch size | img size | weights |
 | :--- | :---: | :---: | :---: | :---: |
 | **YOLOv5s** | 100 | 16 | 416*416 | yolov5s.pt |